Kurama-90/Kurama-90/README.md

 ### Hi there, I'm Mohamed Hamed

 Welcome to my GitHub profile!
-I'm a mechanical engineer with a passion for programming, specializing in **data science**, **automation**, and **web development**.
+I'm from a technical background in electromechanics, with a passion for programming, specializing in **data science**, **automation**, and **web development**.
 I love turning complex problems into elegant solutions through code.
 Let's build something amazing together! 🚀

 ---